Joey Wendle Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 10th in MLB.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Padres' 3.85 team ERA ranks fifth across all league pitching staffs.

-- Padres pitchers combine to allow the 10th-fewest home runs in baseball (139 total, 1.1 per game).
+- Padres pitchers combine to give up the 10th-fewest home runs in baseball (141 total, 1.1 per game).

-- The righty's most recent appearance was on Wednesday against the Baltimore Orioles, when he threw five scoreless innings while giving up three hits.
+- His last appearance was on Saturday against the Arizona Diamondbacks, when the right-hander threw six scoreless innings while allowing five hits.

-- The 32-year-old has amassed a 2.68 ERA and 7.7 strikeouts per nine innings in 16 games this season, while giving up a batting average of .210 to opposing hitters.
+- The 33-year-old has put up a 3.92 ERA and 9 strikeouts per nine innings in 19 games this season, while giving up a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.